-Wernher von Braun was one of the United States’ most valuable rocket scientists — and he was a former Nazi.
+Wernher von Braun was one of the United States’ most valuable rocket scientists — and he was a member of the Nazi party.

 As the Germans surrendered at the close of World War II, both the United States and the Soviet Union discovered just how advanced the Third Reich’s military arsenal had been — and both sides wanted a piece of it for themselves.
 Consequently, the United States began recruiting some of Nazi Germany’s brightest minds, with von Braun at the top of their list.

-The former SS Officer then became the backbone of the United States’ burgeoning aerospace program — and even came to head NASA itself.
+The former Nazi scientist then became the backbone of the United States’ burgeoning aerospace program — and even came to head NASA itself.

 Wernher Von Braun’s Life In Germany

 Wernher Magnus Maximilian, Freiherr von Braun, was born on March 23, 1912, to a wealthy Prussian family.
 Von Braun’s father worked for the federal government under the Weimar Republic and his mother was connected to Medieval European royalty.